donnemartin/dev-setup/README.md

 ## Step 3: Run the .osx Script

-When setting up a new Mac, you may want to set some sensible OS X defaults:
+When setting up a new Mac, you may want to set some sensible OS X defaults.
+This script also configures common third-party apps such as Chrome and Sublime Text.
+For a full listing of configuration changes, refer to the commented [source file](https://github.com/donnemartin/dev-setup/blob/master/.osx) directly.
+Section 2 of this README describes some of the customizations.

 ```bash
 ./.osx